Relaxing at Jean-Larose waterfall

-I still had no energy to do the canyoning in Jean-Larose waterfall I was supposed to do with Marc Tremblay from Canyoning Quebec.
+I still had no energy to do the canyoning in Jean-Larose waterfall I was supposed to do with Marc Tremblay.
 However, I was sure that the power of the nature and water would help me recharge my energy.

 So I went for a walk to the Jean-Larose waterfall.

 On the way I passed a very peaceful lake where I admired the beautiful reflection of the trees and the clouds on the water.
 Then I crossed the road, walked down to the river and then crossed the little bridge there too.

 I just followed the signs to Chute – the falls.